Evan Dolive is a dad of a three-year-old girl, and he’s upset with Victoria’s Secret.

 You can read his letter and some follow-up blogs here.
 But really, this trend is bigger than Victoria’s Secret.
 Intimate apparel for girls and women is a huge business, and numerous stores are trying to appeal to girls’ desires to look and feel older … and sexier.

-I have a teenage son, and I’m very uncomfortable with the thought that girls he interacts with could be embracing the notion that, as author Dr. Meg Meeker has written, “their identity equals their sexuality.
+Fathers of sons, also, should be very uncomfortable with the thought that girls our boys interact with could be embracing the notion that, as author Dr. Meg Meeker has written, “their identity equals their sexuality.
 But not even a healthy sexuality; rather a cheap one where girls are reduced to sexy playthings.”

 Instead, she writes, “we want our girls to believe that their identity stems from their character, their uniqueness (not sameness), and their intellectual or physical achievements.”